Green Fingered Gods and Goddesses

 The tiny fishing village of Durgan is a short walk from the gardens and you can rejoin the park from the coastal path from either Mawnan Smith or Helford Passage directions for a really super walk after visiting the garden.
 Lovely shop and delightful café.

 Glendurgan Gardens – Mawnan Smith – Falmouth – TR11 5JZ.
 Telephone: 01326 252020 Website: – www.nationaltrust.org.uk

 A sight to behold in Spring are the Blue Bells flowering at Enys Gardens in Penryn.

 The partially restored ruin of Enys House hosts gallery space for local artists and designer makers from time to time so there is often a lot of local interest there.
 There is a café at the house which has various opening times.

-There is always a buzz around Falmouth in April about when the bluebell flowers will be at their best.
+There is always a buzz around Falmouth in April and early May about when the bluebell flowers will be at their best.
 Some of the photographs and paintings that are available to buy from local artists are a wonderful souvenir to take home.
 The Bluebell season lasts a good month or more.

 Enys Gardens – Penryn -TR10 9LB.
 Telephone: 01326 377621 Website: – www.enysgardens.org.uk

 If you take the ferry from Falmouth to the National Trust Garden of Trelissick you will end your journey at possibly the most beautiful garden in Cornwall.